w3f/polkadot-wiki/docs/learn/learn-assets.md

 An asset's details contain one field not accessible to its owner or admin team, **asset sufficiency**.
 Only the network's governance mechanism can deem an asset as _sufficient_.
 A balance of a non-sufficient asset can only exist on accounts that are on-chain (i.e. accounts having the existential deposit of a sufficient asset).
-That is, a user could not keep account on-chain by transferring an insufficient asset to it; the account must already be on-chain by having more than the existential deposit in {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} (or a sufficient asset).
+That is, a user could not keep an account on-chain by transferring an insufficient asset to it; the account must already be on-chain by having more than the existential deposit in {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} (or a sufficient asset).
 However, assets deemed _sufficient_ can instantiate accounts and pay for transaction fees,